-Account Action Queue
+Account Action Queue And Safe Auto-Disable

 Account Action Queue centralizes auth-related candidates detected from Monitoring.
 It is not a request-details page.
 It lists accounts that may need human action.